goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 You should now be able to log in by selecting SSO login either on the portal or in FortiClient, depending on your portal configuration.

 > [!NOTE]
-> If you are using FortiClient remember to set the sslvpn profile to use single-signon either creating a manual profile or edit the profile in your EMS.
+> If you are using FortiClient remember to set the sslvpn profile to use single sign-on either creating a manual profile or editing the profile in your EMS.

 ## Troubleshooting